 The Reluctant Participant

-Her hair is sticking upright.
-She is violently hissing.
-Her claws are extended.
-You’ve read the signs loud and clear: she hates this.
+They hair is sticking upright.
+They are violently hissing.
+Their claws are extended.
+You’ve read the signs loud and clear: They hate this.
 While your cat may not respond as you hope with your pleas of “But this is for your own good!” there are other ways to help your reluctant kitty tolerate grooming.

-If your cat is reacting negatively to grooming tasks, work towards creating a positive experience for her, which will help relax her for future grooming.
-To help her relax, try these tactics:
+If your cat is reacting negatively to grooming tasks, work towards creating a positive experience for them, which will help relax them for future grooming.
+To help them relax, try these tactics:

-- Back off during times of high stress and resume grooming once she has calmed down.
+- Back off during times of high stress and resume grooming once they have calmed down.

-- Slowly introduce her to the tools that you will use.
+- Slowly introduce them to the tools that you will use.

-- Set the tool out for her to investigate on her own terms.
+- Set the tool out for them to investigate on their own terms.

-- Provide her with praise and treats as you are introducing her to new grooming tasks or tools.
+- Provide them with praise and treats as you are introducing them to new grooming tasks or tools.